 The internal technology experience has become one of the most important aspects of modern cars.
-Drivers are now looking for connectivity, flexibility and integration and that's ushering in changes.
+Drivers are now looking for connectivity, flexibility and integration.
 For BMW, that sees the introduction of a whole new infotainment system.

 BMW has been talking about iDrive since 2001, but in an age of xDrive and eDrive (which both refer to powering the actual car), iDrive no longer really makes sense - as a name at least - for an internal system.